andreweximchain/smartcontract_challenge/trial2/README.md

-# Trial 2: The Not So Obvious bug
+# Trial 2: The Not So Obvious Bug
 ## Pre-requisites
    1. The same as in trial 1